-- Remission and exacerbation a.
+- a.
+Remission and exacerbation

-- Complication of disease b.
+- b.
+Complication of disease

 - c.
 Relapse of disease

-- Prodromal period d.
+- d.
+Prodromal period

-- Latent period e.
+- e.
+Latent period

 18. The stenosis of pylorus was found during the X-ray examination of a patient with peptic ulcer disease.
 How can you characterize the presence of stenosis of the pylorus in this patient?